AdobeDocs/uxp-premiere-pro-samples/sample-panels/oauth-workflow-sample/README.md

 - Your Dropbox API key
 - Your Dropbox API secret
-- Your local Node.js server address, or your public URL (ex: `ngrok` URL)
+- Your local Node.js server address (assumed to be **http://localhose:8000** in this sample)

+> [!IMPORTANT]
+> In addition to your Dropbox API key and secret, your Dropbox application should be configured to with the following *Redirect URIs* for your

 ```js
 const dropboxApiKey = "YOUR-DROPBOX-API-KEY";